 The basic recipe here is so basic, other than choosing your noodles, there isn’t a whole lot of varying to be made.

 But what you can add to a Plain Chow Mein to make it a non-plain chow mein is basically endless.
 Leftover Roast Chicken or Belly Pork are ideal additions.
 Just throw them in along with the noodles and beansprouts.
-You can also add king prawns, sliced duck, leftover lamb or any other meats that you have on hand.
+You can also add king prawns, sliced duck, leftover lamb, Grilled Steak or any other meats that you have on hand.
 I would be inclined to avoid my beloved bacon at this point.

 Vegetables also make a great addition.
 Carrots, cabbage, sliced beans, mushrooms, peas, sweetcorn and anything else you can think of can be thrown in.